rpellerin/rpellerin.github.io/content/living-in-germany-how-to-buy-an-apartment-in-berlin.md

 If you German is not excellent, the notary will probably require that a translator is present during the meeting.
 Your mortgage broker might be able to take the job.
 A sworn translator is not always required, as long as the notary is convinced you will understand 100%.
 Put your translator and the notary in contact.

 The notary will typically send the first draft of the contract over email after a few days.
 Review it thoroughly.
 Have it translated via [DeepL](https://www.deepl.com/translator) if need be.
 If you buy with somebody, you might want to officially state in the contract how much each of you owns of the apartment.
-Tell that to the notary, so that it written in the contract.
+Tell that to the notary, so that it gets written in the contract.

 Your notary appointment cannot take place before 2 weeks after the last draft of the contract has been edited (legal requirement).